AI Keyboard App vs Built-In Keyboard: Is the Upgrade Worth It?

 • Learning preferences: Choose what data the keyboard can use to improve predictions

 A friend of mine who writes a lot of technical content told me, "After about two weeks, my AI keyboard started suggesting technical terms I use regularly before I even typed the first few letters.
-It's almost creepy how well it knows what I'm gonna say!"
+Now it's gotten so good that it knows when I'm writing code snippets versus documentation—it switches its suggestions automatically!"

 Privacy Concerns: What Data Do AI Keyboards Collect?